rmrgn-04/AC-to-DC-Converter-Project/README.md

 # Introduction

-I executed this mini-project to apply and improve both electrical simscape and circuit theory knowledge by examining circuit components and relations between them.
-I aimed to study on combined circuits and concepts to reach my goal which is converting an AC signal to a DC signal.  full-wave rectifier bridge with four diodes, a resistor and a capacitor for converting.
-But when I converted AC to DC
+This mini-project was undertaken to strengthen my understanding of electrical Simscape and circuit theory by analyzing circuit components and their interactions.
+The focus was on combined circuits and practicing concepts introduced in the Circuit Simulation Onramp, ultimately aiming to achieve AC-to-DC signal conversion.

 # Project in Detail